isomerpages/mlaw-ablac/_appeals-process/0b-procedure-of-appeal.md

 <br>
 You may appeal to the Appeals Board against the award of the Collector of Land Revenue ("Collector") by: <br>

-(a)   lodging with the Registrar two copies of the completed [notice of appeal](/files/Form-NOA.pdf) within 14 days (if the date of acquisition is before 29 September 2014) or 28 days (if the date of acquisition is on or after 29 September 2014) after the date you receive the Collector's award; and <br>
+(a)   lodging with the Registrar two copies of the completed [notice of appeal](/files/Form-NOA.pdf)(23.6 KB) within 14 days (if the date of acquisition is before 29 September 2014) or 28 days (if the date of acquisition is on or after 29 September 2014) after the date you receive the Collector's award; and <br>

 (b)   either:
 <br>